Indian folk and tribal art

 The different folk arts of India are immensely admired not only by the natives of India but also overseas due to their rare and aesthetic appeal.
 Bright, colourful motifs decorate the rural folk paintings

 , which also contain traces of religious designs.
 Pithora Paintings

 and Madhya Pradesh

-, are another fine example of Indian tribal art.
+, are another excellent instances of Indian tribal art.
 These paintings convey the joy and celebration of the community.
-Tribal paintings from Orissa
+Tribal paintings from Odisha

 , Pithora, Choittora also fall in this category of Indian art.